Community Conflict Management in Southern Somalia

 • For sustainable peace to be maintained resources should be shared without discrimination and considerations for the host community’s needs should also be prioritized.
 This case shows that when treated equally, Christians and Muslims recognize each other’s dignity

-• When local and international organizations come together, such as MCC and FDCD, to implement Triple Nexus within communities facing conflict in Syria, this can support the enabling of harmony, trust building, and reconciliation to its people after years of war and conflict.
+• When local and international organizations come together, such as MCC and FDCD, to implement triple nexus within communities facing conflict in Syria, this can support the enabling of harmony, trust building, and reconciliation to its people after years of war and conflict.

 This piece was first published in 2014 in MCC’s quarterly publication, Intersections, and authored by Riad Jarjour, the General Secretary of the Arab Group for Muslim-Christian Dialogue and president of the Forum for Development, Culture and Dialogue (FDCD), based in Lebanon and Andrew Long-Higgins, a former Intern at FDCD.
 This piece was updated for Cooperation Canada in 2023 by Garry Mayhew.